MIMETAS opens new office in Tokyo, Japan

 How is marketing in Japan different from marketing in the West?

 I think one of the differences between marketing in Japan and the West is how to build customer relationships.
-In Japan, sometimes it is important to spend your time with customers after work hour ends.
+In Japan, sometimes it is essential to spend time with customers after work hour ends.
 Japanese marketing/sales people frequently meet with potential customers in person, sometimes eat dinner and drink alcohol with them until late.
 Of course, quality, customer service, science, lead time, price and so on are very important, but we often have to sacrifice our private time to build a good customer relationship.

 What are the biggest challenges in the Asian market?